Domestic Violence Attorney in Santa Maria & San Luis Obispo

 Domestic violence is defined as:

-• A physical ad that could cause the victim to fear imminent occurrence of any of the above
+- A physical act that could cause the victim to fear imminent occurrence of any of the above

 If you have become a victim of domestic violence, California state law allows you to apply for an emergency protective order and/or restraining order.
 An emergency protective order (EPO) is a short-term protective order given to the police when their abuser is arrested for domestic violence.
 An EPO lasts anywhere from three to seven days.
 If after that time, you still feel threatened, you should contact an experienced Santa Maria domestic violence lawyer to help guide you through the process of filing for a protection or restraining order.